LubeVPN/LubeVPN.github.io/confidentiality.md

 The key appearance equivocation is a measure for the strength of a cipher system under a known-plaintext attack for the key, while the key and message equivocation are a measure for the strength of a cipher system under a ciphertext only attack for the key and message respectively.

-The chances of a cryptanalyst succeeding in deciphering a text generally increase as the length of the text increases.
-Assuming the cryptanalyst possesses both the plaintext and the ciphertext and will therefore be better equipped to find the key quickly.
-The key appearance equivocation is a measure of the strength of a cipher which is exposed to a known-plaintext-attack on the key, whereas the key equivocation and message equivocation are measure of the strength of a cipher exposed to a ciphertext-only-attack on the key an the plaintext.
-The longer received ciphertext is, the greater is the probability that a cryptanalyst will find the key or the plaintext.

 ### IMTM門限加密系統<br>IMTM Threshold Cryptosystem